Transitioning depository collection to an all online depository

 - After brainstorming with your staff, you may opt to adjust your item selection profile to put a stronger emphasis on online depository resources.

-Examine your current selection profile in Item Lister, Depository Selection Information Management System (DSIMS), or in the non-GPO tool Documents Data Miner 2 (DDM2).
+Examine your current selection profile in Item Lister or the Depository Selection Information Management System (DSIMS).

 - Identify what is on your profile that is tangible (P, MF, DVD, CD, E, not specified), and flag item numbers for deselection.

 - Identify dual EL/tangible format item numbers and flag them for deselection.